illtellyoulater/my-instagram-tweaks/README.md

 #### To be enabled on following regexp URL: `https:\/\/(www\.|)instagram\.com\/(?!stories\/)`

 ## Features
-- Remove anti-save protection (divs) on photos
+- Remove anti-saving (div) protection on photos
 - Enable video controls
 - NEW: stop execution when browsinng stories (so it doesn't break the DOM), resume when on any other page